 Email API vs. SMTP: Which one should you choose? #

 Email APIs aren’t the only way you can integrate email functionality.
-Sometimes, a simple integration via SMTP might do the trick as well.
+Sometimes, a simple integration via SMTP (Simple Mail Transfer Protocol) might do the trick as well.

 Quite often, your web application or third-party tools you’re working with are already set up to deliver emails using SMTP, so all you need to do is pick an SMTP service, plug in your credentials, and you’re ready to start sending.
 However, if you require a deep, custom, and flexible integration to bring email functionality into your application, then an email API is the right choice.

-While integrating an email API might require non-trivial code changes, an API lets you use more advanced features (if you’re using Postmark’s API those include batch sending, templates, accessing response codes for successes/errors, and so much more) so you can integrate the email functionality that exactly meets your product needs.
+While integrating an email API might require non-trivial code changes, an API lets you use more advanced features (if you’re using Postmark’s API those include batch sending, the ability to us email templates, accessing response codes for successes/errors, and so much more) so you can integrate the email functionality that exactly meets your product needs.

 There are unlimited ways you can put an email API to work—that’s the beauty of working with APIs—but here are some of the most common use cases:

-🧾 Implementing transactional emails like email receipts, password resets, or other emails that are triggered when a user takes a certain action on your website or in your application.
+🧾 Implementing transactional emails.
+If you’d like to send email receipts, password resets, or other emails that are triggered when a user takes a certain action on your website or in your application, you’ll likely work with a transactional email API.

 ⚙️ Integrating email sending features into your product.
-Let’s say you’re building a marketing platform for bakeries 🍩 and want to allow your customers to send newsletters from your application.
+Let’s say you’re building a marketing platform for bakeries 🍩 and want to allow your customers to send newsletters (or other types of marketing emails) from your application.
 You can integrate with an email API to handle the sending and also display email performance stats right inside your product.

 🎯 Sending dynamic, highly customized emails.
 Whether you’re looking to send weekly digest emails that summarize product usage or special promotions based on a customer’s past purchase behavior, working with an email API gives you the flexibility to send highly personalized emails.